elaforge/karya/doc/derivation.md

 tracks are further divided into tempo, control, and pitch.
 The type of a track is indicated by its title.
 Note tracks begin with `>`, pitch tracks begin with `*`, tempo tracks are called `tempo`, and tracks starting with letters set controls of that name.
-Full details are in 'Derive.TrackInfo'.
+Full details are in 'Derive.ParseTitle'.
 Note tracks generate events, and control tracks generate a control signal and put it into the dynamic environment.
 What all of that means will be defined later.